Laurie Marhoefer

 About Laurie

-Marhoefer's research focuses on Weimar and Nazi Germany and queer and transgender politics (circa 1890s-the present) in Europe and the United States.
-Themes in Marhoefer's writing include the rise of the Nazis and the nature of fascism, racism in politics (including in LGBTQ politics), the AIDS crisis of the 1980s, how democracies fall apart and become dictatorships, and queer and transgender activism.
+Marhoefer's expertise is on trans history; queer history; LGBTQ issues; and modern European history; with a focus on Nazi Germany.
+Themes in Marhoefer's writing include the rise of the Nazis and the nature of fascism; racism in politics (including in LGBTQ politics); the AIDS crisis; how democracies fall apart and become dictatorships; and queer and transgender activism.
 Marhoefer has consulted for Politifact and Pew Research on the history of Nazism and been a guest on NPR and on public radio in New Zealand.

 Publications